Donate Join Us

 • Cyclophosphamide

 Treatment often requires hospitalisation, especially in the acute phase of the illness.
 Some patients may need intensive care support.
+If a cancer is detected, treatment of the cancer is usually required to improve the neurological condition.
+Physical and cognitive rehabilitation are often an important component of recovery.

 What is the course of the illness?